-5 Tips for moving like a pro – I don’t know a single sole that actually likes moving or at least the process of moving.
-Below we are tips that will at least lessen the blow of moving….
+5 Tips for moving like a pro – I don’t know a single soul that actually likes moving or at least the process of moving.
+Below are tips that will at least lessen the blow of moving….

 1/ Consult with your Real Estate Agent/Office and Conveyancer

-I know this sounds blatantly obvious but couldn’t tell you the amount of times I’ve seen a house that didn’t settle on time, or due to the sale and settlement of another property the days were pushed out, loan documents weren’t ready, or the previous tenant hasn’t left the house in the correct manner all means that the moving day was up in the air.
+I know this sounds blatantly obvious but I couldn’t tell you the amount of times I’ve seen a house that didn’t settle on time, or due to the sale and settlement of another property the days were pushed out, loan documents weren’t ready, or the previous tenant hasn’t left the house in the correct manner.
+This means that the moving day was up in the air.

 2/ Pack like you are on holidays